Fei-Lu/PGL-GRT/README.md

 <br />

 ### How to cite
- Our paper will come soon
+ Our paper is coming soon
  <br /><br />
 ### References</a><font size=3>
 1. Poland, J. A. et al. Development of High-Density Genetic Maps for Barley and Wheat Using a Novel Two-Enzyme Genotyping-by-Sequencing Approach. *PLoS ONE* 7, e32253 (2012).<br />(https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0032253)<br />